Abdelaziz-Mahdi/GS-Bootstrap/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- Templete used in project provided by (Microverse).
+- Template used in the project provided by (Microverse).
 - Original design idea by Cindy Shin in Behance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>